mwittig/pimatic-solarview/README.md

     * NPM issues.
 Removed npm-debug.log
 * 20150413, V0.0.4
     * Added debugging feature.
 Reduced logging output in normal mode.
 Updated README
+* 20150416, V0.0.5
+    * Improved attribute change.
+Now, a change event is triggered only, if a value has actually changed rather than triggering the change event at each interval